-If your dentist is paid directly: Unless your payment responsibility is zero, you will receive an Explanation of Benefits that describes the services your dentist submitted and the benefits that your group dental plan covers.
+If your dentist is paid directly (in-network dentist): Unless your payment responsibility is zero, you will receive an Explanation of Benefits that describes the services your dentist submitted and the benefits that your group dental plan covers.
 The treating dentist will receive an Explanation of Payment along with the payment.

-If you are paid directly: Along with your payment, you will receive an Explanation of Payment that describes the services your dentist submitted and the benefits that your group dental plan covers.
+If you are paid directly (out-of-network dentist): Along with your payment, you will receive an Explanation of Payment that describes the services your dentist submitted and the benefits that your group dental plan covers.